fedakhalil/Customer-Churn-Analysis/README.md

 # Customer-Churn-Analysis

-Using Machine Learning model to predict customers who are about to leave the company or not.
+In this repository we used Gradient Boosting Classifier algorithm to predict customers who churn.